ninabarzh/broomstick/content/posts/hopi-matrilinearity.md

 ## Colonial disruption and the flattening of complexity

 European colonisation introduced a violently different worldview.
 Binary gender norms, heteropatriarchal structures, and Christian moral codes erased or demonised traditional forms of gender diversity.
-Colonial education systems punished children for speaking their language or practicing their customs — including gender expressions that did not align with the imposed male-female binary.
+Colonial education systems punished children for speaking their language or practicing their customs — including gender expressions that did not agree with the imposed male-female binary.

 Roles that once held ceremonial importance were reframed as “unnatural.”
 The result was not just cultural suppression but cosmological fracture — a severing of the relational systems that gave meaning to difference.